s4nat/digitalWallet/README.md

 2. **Top-Up with Stripe**: Users can top up their ByteWallet accounts seamlessly using Stripe, one of the most trusted payment gateways.
 This feature provides a quick and reliable way for users to add funds to their wallets.

 3. **Peer-to-Peer Transactions**: ByteWallet enables users to send money to and receive money from each other.
-Whether it's splitting bills, sharing funds, or paying for services, ByteWallet makes it easy to transfer money securely and efficiently.

 4. **Transaction History**: The platform includes a transaction history page where users can view all their past transactions.
 This feature offers transparency and helps users keep track of their financial activities.